vmeet24/Space-Station-Simulation/README.md

 Video Link:- [Demo](https://www.youtube.com/watch?v=9Yz7VW8lvLI&ab_channel=MeetVora)

 ### How to run the program
   1. Run the payload server in release mode.
+(Select PayloadHost as a startup project)
   2. Run the launch vehicle server in release mode.
+(Select LaunchVehicle as a startup project)
   3. Run the DSN UI server in release mode.

 ### How to use the program